monktastic/blog/pages/metaphysics/radical-skepticism_draft.md

 If you can see this clearly, the ground will suddenly be pulled out from under your feet.
 Your mind discovers its own limits and briefly drops away.
 Perhaps you feel some gratitude.
-The meaning of "this is the only moment you have" takes on entirely new dimensions, ones that can open up possibilities you couldn't have seen before when you were *so sure* about it all.
+The meaning of "this is the only moment you have" takes on entirely new dimensions, opening up possibilities you couldn't have seen before when you were *so sure* about it all.

-Of course, that level of insight usually requires a multi-pronged approach.
-This is just one that works for a certain kind of person, and almost never all at once.
+Or maybe you just shrug and go "so, what."
+That's fine, too.

 To be clear: the purpose of this piece is not to convince you that time does not exist.
 It is my attempt to get you to see for yourself what